jmerodriguez/code-samples/README.md

 Welcome to my GitHub code samples' page.

-Here, you will see an extract of what I can do in R and Python (Stata to come).
+Here, you will see an extract of what I can do in R, Python, and Stata.

 All the necessary files that you need for running the R scripts are included in this Repo, so no further action is needed from you.